subrata797979/subrata797979/README.md

 - 📫 How to reach me **subrata797979@gmail.com**

-- 📄 Know about my experiences [https://1drv.ms/u/s!AgJqX37WlxrKv3VmVG_OawLRqSVB?e=air0R0](https://1drv.ms/u/s!AgJqX37WlxrKv3VmVG_OawLRqSVB?e=air0R0)
+- 📄 Know about my experiences [Resume OneDrive Link](https://1drv.ms/b/s!AgJqX37WlxrKv3iwKkCDicjlFAhK)

 - ⚡ Fun fact **THE GREAT WAY IS NOT DIFFICULT FOR THOSE WHO HAVE NO PREFERENCES.
 WHEN LOVE AND HATE ARE BOTH ABSENT EVERYTHING BECOMES CLEAR AND UNDISGUISED**